rediacc/docs/docs/cli/tutorials/permission-management.md

 )

-for perm in "${MINIMAL_PERMS[@]}"; do rediacc-cli permission add "minimal-access" "$perm" done
+for perm in "${MINIMAL_PERMS[@]}"; do rediacc permission add "minimal-access" "$perm" done

 # Assign all new users to minimal by default
 echo "Set company policy to assign new users to 'minimal-access' group"

 # Create request-based elevation groups
-rediacc-cli permission create-group "temporary-elevated"
+rediacc permission create-group "temporary-elevated"

 # Add time-limited permissions
 echo "Implement time-based permission expiry in application logic"